sandreas/graft/README.md

 ### ***find***

 The find command is used to find files.
-In this mode **graft** recursively lists all matching files and directories in all subdirectories, so it can also be used as a file search tool like `find` on unix systems.
+In this mode **graft** recursively lists all matching files and directories in all subdirectories, so it can also be used as a search tool like `find` on unix systems.

 #### Examples